 No, you can be a sophomore or junior.
 You can apply as long as you have not completed more than 80 hours of course work.
 If you have more than 80 hours, you must have at least 3 or more semesters remaining before you graduate.

 - I am not a Communication major.
-Am I still eligible for the certification?
+Am I still eligible?

 - What are the minimum requirements for entry into Distinguished Communicators?